 The term 'pavé setting' comes from the French language and translates as ‘paved’.
-The individual small diamonds in a pavé diamond ring remember of tiny paving stones, hence the name.
-In a ring with pavé setting, small diamonds are placed next to each other and fixed with small prongs that look like beads.
+The individual small diamonds in a pavé diamond ring resemble tiny paving stones, hence the name.
+In an engagement ring with a pavé setting, small diamonds are placed next to each other and fixed with small prongs that look like beads.
 These claws are worked out directly from the gathering point of the metal.
-This way, hardly any metal can be seen.
+This way, hardly any metal is visible.

 - The many small prongs make the diamonds sparkle, although only small diamonds are used

 - The price of a ring with many smaller stones is considerably lower than a ring set with one big diamond